-To implement the optimal design analysis we approximate the underlying non-parametric optimal schedule by a piecewise linear tax schedule that is characterised by a level of out-of-work income (income support), and nine different marginal tax rates.
-These marginal tax rates, which are restricted to lie between -100% and 100%, apply to weekly earnings from £0 to £400 in increments of £50, and then all weekly earnings above £400.
-We do not tax any non-labour sources of income, and do not allow childcare usage to interact with tax and transfer schedule unless explicitly stated.
+To implement the optimal design analysis described in section 2.2 we approximate the underlying non-parametric optimal schedule by a piecewise linear tax schedule as in section 6.
+Here the tax schedule will be characterised by a level of out-of-work income (income support), and nine different marginal tax rates.10 We do not tax any non-labour sources of income, and do not allow childcare usage to interact with tax and transfer schedule unless explicitly stated.
 When we later allow for partial observability of hours we introduce additional payments that are received only if the individual fulfills the relevant hours criteria.